handrews/reschema/README.rst

 ========

 This directory contains a library for parsing <rest-schema> objects that describe a REST API.
-The <rest-schema> format is described in GL4v2.
+The <rest-schema> format is described in `The documentation https://support.riverbed.com/apis/steelscript/reschema/index.html`_.

 License
 =======